Stream-Net/StreamNet/README.md

 ```

 Parameters:
-- logger: a instância of ILogger to log the consumed messages and give some data to client.
+- logger: the instance of ILogger to log the consumed messages and give some data to client.

 ### Dead-letter